bcbio/bcbio-nextgen/docs/contents/cloud.rst

 Running Lustre
 ==============

-Elasticluster mounts the cluster frontend root volume ``/home`` directory as a NFS share available across all of the worker machines.
-You can use this as a processing directory for smaller runs but for larger runs will need a distributed file system. bcbio supports using `Intel Cloud Edition for Lustre (ICEL) <https://wiki.hpdd.intel.com/display/PUB/Intel+Cloud+Edition+for+Lustre*+Software>`_ to set up a Lustre scratch filesystem on AWS.
+Elasticluster mounts the ``/encrypted`` directory as a NFS share available across all of the worker machines.
+You can use this as a processing directory for smaller runs but for larger runs may need a scalable distributed file system. bcbio supports using
+`Intel Cloud Edition for Lustre (ICEL) <https://wiki.hpdd.intel.com/display/PUB/Intel+Cloud+Edition+for+Lustre*+Software>`_ to set up a Lustre scratch filesystem on AWS.

 - Subscribe to `ICEL in the Amazon Marketplace